South Karelia: Tourism

 The Rauha – Tiuruniemi area by the Lake Saimaa has long traditions in spa and hotel activities.
 As early as 1894 the area's first hotel spa - Rauha pensionat för turister - was established.
 In 1912 a Russia-born physicist Dimitri Gabrilovitsch bought the place to transform it into a sanatorium.
 The clinic's services at the time were different kinds of baths as well as galvanic and bright light treatments.
 The clinic had visitors from Russia, Europe and even the Americas.
 The spa in Lappeenranta, which is still in business today, was founded in 1871.

 Tourism in South Karelia went into a decline for some time after the First World War ended the flows of travellers from St. Petersburg.
 Interest in domestic travel, which had arisen towards the end of the 19th century, increased as conditions became more settled in the newly independent Finland.
 Tourism had its heyday before the 1930s depression.
 The area, including Lake Saimaa and the legendary beaches of Terijoki, was a popular area for holiday villas.
 Tourism was once more affected by the closing of the borders after the Second World War.
 The unspoilt nature and Lake Saimaa attracted tourists especially from Central Europe and the Nordic countries.
 The Germans discovered the rented holiday houses on the shores of Saimaa.

 Education

 Lappeenranta has been voted the best university town in Finland.
 The campus is welcoming, there are plenty of flats available and international student exchanges are competently organised.
 Most importantly, however, the education offered is versatile and of a high standard.
 The study programmes are being developed with an open mind.
 Some years ago, Lappeenranta University of Technology decided to include business studies in the curriculum.
 The university and Saimaa University of Applied Sciences were the first in Finland to suggest mutual co-operation between these two types of third-level educational institutes.

 Politics

-Results of the Finnish parliamentary election, 2019 in South Karelia: